Comparative Literature and Decoloniality

 • Dr Joseph Hankinson, University of Oxford

-• Dr Nesreen Hussein, independent scholar
+• Dr Nesreen Hussein, The University of Bern, Switzerland

 • Dr Adhira Mangalagiri, New York University